-Molecular mechanics (MM) is a traditional computational approach when it comes to modeling in synthetic organic chemistry, medicinal chemistry and versatile aspects of drug design.
+Molecular mechanics (MM) is a traditional computational approach when it comes to modeling in synthetic organic chemistry, medicinal chemistry, and versatile aspects of drug design.
 However, MM methods have significant limitations, for example, when used to study electron-based properties within the drug-receptor microenvironment.
 Quantum mechanical (QM) methods allow to substantially increase the accuracy of predictions and provide much more relevant models of chemical and biological objects and their interactions, but QM methods are extremely (often prohibitively) computationally costly.

-However, a series of advancements over recent years allowed to expand horizons in this direction, for example, the emergence of density functional theory (DFT), the overall increase in the computation power and the emergence of distributed cloud-based computational infrastructures.
+However, a series of advancements over recent years allowed to expand horizons in this direction, for example, the emergence of density functional theory (DFT), the overall increase in the computation power, and the emergence of distributed cloud-based computational infrastructures.

-In this post I am summarizing several notable computational startups, applying quantum calculations methods (always in conjunction with other methods) for drug discovery, and promising to boost the success rates of the pharmaceutical research.
-Startups are listed in alphabetical order.
+In this post, I am summarizing several notable computational companies (primarily startups), applying quantum calculations methods -- always in conjunction with other methods -- for drug discovery, and promising to boost the success rates of pharmaceutical research.

 Founded in 2018 in Denmark, Hafnium Labs is an early-stage research startup developing two software packages for high precision simulations of physical properties of pure components and mixtures, and for modeling electrolytes.
 Both software products, Q-props and Epsilon, combine the latest advances in quantum chemistry, artificial intelligence (AI), and cloud computing to achieve high accuracy of predictions.